 Recently, the Pennsylvania Historical and Museum Commission collaborated with the Meadowcroft Rockshelter and Historic Village to preserve one of the oldest covered bridges in Washington County.One of the most important goals of the Pennsylvania Historical and Museum Commission’s Keystone Historic Preservation Grant program is to provide critical funding to support our museum community with necessary capital projects.
-Meadowcroft Rockshelter and Historic Village recently completed a projected supported by a Keystone Grant; with the help of this grant program, an important interpretive element within the Village was retained.
+Meadowcroft Rockshelter and Historic Village recently completed a project supported by a Keystone Grant; with the help of this grant program, an important interpretive element within the Village was retained.

 Nestled in the rolling hills near Avella in Jefferson Township, the Pine Bank Bridge was built in 1871 with a unique kingpost truss design.
 The bridge is imperative not only for educational interpretation but is important to the circulation through the site for visitors.